-MISS 0628 (3) Theology of Place: Learning to See Communities
+MISS 0628 (3) Missional Theology of Place: Sign Posts in a Strange Land

 - Helps the students to develop greater capacity to research and to exegete their neighbourhoods.
 The student will learn to see spaces as "place", locations which are significant because of the connections to the people who live there, while always asking where is God at work in these places and how do we join in to develop healthy, sustainable communities, nurturing the gifts and value of hospitality, particularly in the welcoming of the stranger.
 Same as PAST 0628.